Therapeutic Approach

 What is Walk & Talk Therapy?

-Walk and Talk Therapy is a dynamic form of psychotherapy that takes place outdoors while walking with a therapist.
-Sometimes called outdoor therapy or hiking therapy, it blends traditional talk therapy with the physical and emotional benefits of being in nature.
+Walk & Talk Therapy is a dynamic form of psychotherapy that takes place outdoors while walking with a therapist.
+Sometimes called outdoor or hiking therapy, it blends traditional talk therapy with the physical and emotional benefits of being in nature.

-Is Walk and Talk Therapy Right for You?
+Is Walk & Talk Therapy Right for You?

 This approach may be a great fit if you: